Calinix-Team/Calinix-Arch/README.md

 - After booting the OS, you will notice a pretty laggy performance due to picom.
 To avoid this, launch the terminal (Super+X) and run `killall picom`.
 Your performance should be boosted.
 For continuity in similar performance, disable picom to start up by unchecking the line `awful.util.spawn_with_shell("picom &")` in `~/.config/awesome/rc.lua`

+## Extra Credits

+#### The following people are to be highly appreciated as they have become a great contribution in CalinixOS and its development process

+- [**Gerome Matilla**](https://github.com/manilarome/)- His awesomewm configs in [the glorious dotfiles](https://github.com/manilarome/the-glorious-dotfiles) have made up to being a base in CalinixOS for us to build our awesome configurations.
+It's literally one of the most beautiful ones we have seen and appreciate him for this great work.

+- [**Eznix**](https://www.youtube.com/channel/UCQrSHD-tv9nkssrD4nNGcMw)- His [ezarcher](https://sourceforge.net/projects/ezos/files/ezarcher) templates are the ones we use in Calinix, which smoothen our workflow and make stuff fast to develop.
+He has pretty awesome projects he has worked hard on.
+We love ezarcher and will continue to support it in future.
+He's been supportive and helpful from the very beginning and we highly appreciate what he has done for ezarcher.

+- [**Erik Dubois and other ArcoLinux Team**](https://arcolinux.com)- The ArcoLinux discord server and Erik and his team are awesome, can't explain their contribution in words.
+Anywhere doubt-solving, and they were ready, Arco is already an awesome project, and recently we added ArcoLinux Repositories to Calinix.
+Now Calinix is heavily based of Arco.
+Great people, great project, great distro.
+(I use Arco BTW)

+- [**Vinceliuice**](https://github.com/vinceliuice/)- His whitesur themes are used in Calinix, and we love the themes, it adds extra beauty to calinix and has a different level feeling.
+We appreciate him highly for making such beautiful themes.